asgardphp/docs/behaviors.md

 [![Build Status](https://travis-ci.org/asgardphp/behaviors.svg?branch=master)](https://travis-ci.org/asgardphp/behaviors)

 The Behaviors package provides some behaviors ready to use out-of-the-box for your entities.
+This page defines what the usage, the properties, the hooks and the methods brought by the behavior.

 - [Installation](#installation)
 - [MetasBehavior](#metas)